-Jeffrey Osterman is a partner in Weil’s Technology & IP Transactions practice and is a member of the Cybersecurity, Data Privacy and Information Management group.
+Jeffrey Osterman is a partner in Weil’s Technology & IP Transactions practice and a member of the Cybersecurity, Data Privacy and Information Management group and is based in New York.
 Mr. Osterman concentrates on matters with deep commercial or technical complexity and has had extensive experience with pure patent licensing, technology transfer, outsourcing, technology integration, content licensing and merchandising.

 Mr. Osterman recently advised Sanofi in its worldwide exclusive licensing agreement with MannKind Corporation to develop and commercialize Afrezza (insulin human) Inhalation Powder; Verizon in connection with the acquisition of cloud TV technology from Intel; Lenovo in connection with the acquisition of Motorola Mobility from Google; and Mubadala and Sony/ATV in connection with the $2.2 billion acquisition of EMI Music Publishing.
 Mr. Osterman also regularly represents Panasonic in connection with a wide variety of transactional matters involving consumer electronics and GE in connection with the IP aspects of numerous corporate transactions.
 He also counsels clients with respect to their rights under existing agreements and the development of new technologies.